 that state parks, wildlife refuges or reserves, or habitats of local importance found in Part V, Critical Areas, will not be significantly impacted.

 A net pen facility must be located at least 1,500 feet from the OHWM, except a lesser distance may be authorized through a Shoreline Variance if a visual impact analysis demonstrates a lesser distance will not result in a significant adverse impact to aesthetic qualities of the shoreline.

+New commercial net pen aquaculture operations proposing to propagate a nonnative finfish species are prohibited.

 Geoduck aquaculture.